-The University will not knowingly support or deal with any business involved in slavery or human trafficking.
+The University will not knowingly support or deal with any business involved in slavery or human trafficking, we have zero tolerance to slavery and human trafficking.
 In the event that any Contractor/Supplier is found to be operating in this manner a review will be held and the organisation potentially removed from any formal contracts.